-Turkey, with a population of seventy million and vast economic resources is one of the fastest growing countries in the world.
+Turkey, with a population of seventy-eight million and vast economic resources is one of the fastest growing countries in the world.
 Turkey has close ties with the Balkan countries and Turkic states of Central Asia, and attracts tourists from all over the world, including Australians visiting Gallipoli and those drawn by the archaeological wealth of all Anatolian civilizations.
 Turks have migrated to many parts of the world, including Greece, Bulgaria, Romania, USA, Australia and most countries in Western Europe.
 Studies in Turkish language, culture and history are therefore in great demand in universities worldwide.

 Turkish language courses

-The official language of Turkey is Turkish, a branch of the Uralo-Altay linguistic family.
-Modern Turkish language is a key both to Ottoman Turkish, the official language of the Ottomans until the beginning of the twentieth century, and the language vital for studying the history and culture of the Middle East and the Balkans; and to Turkic dialects such as Azeri, Turcoman, Nogay, Kirgiz and Kazak, which are of equal importance in understanding the history and culture of Central Asia.
+The official language of Turkey is Turkish, a branch of the Uralo-Altaic linguistic family.
+Modern Turkish language is a key both to Ottoman Turkish, the official language of the Ottomans until the beginning of the twentieth century, and the language vital for studying the history and culture of the Middle East and the Balkans; and to Turkic dialects such as Azeri, Turcoman, Nogay, Kyrgyz and Kazak, which are of equal importance in understanding the history and culture of Central Asia.

 The earliest known alphabet developed by the Turks is the Gokturk alphabet, in which the well known Orhon inscriptions from the eighth century AD were written.
 However, Turks have also used Suryani, Armenian, Georgian and ancient Greek alphabets in their writings to produce works of outstanding literature.
 The Ottomans used the Arabic alphabet to produce millions of books and official documents which are preserved in the libraries and archives of both Turkey and Europe.
 Mustafa Kemal Ataturk, the founder of modern Turkey, replaced the Arabic alphabet with the Latin alphabet in 1928.
 Since then, Turkish writers and scholars have been making outstanding contributions to the worlds of science and literature.